MicrosoftDocs/defender-docs/defender-endpoint/defender-endpoint-demonstration-amsi.md

 ## Testing AMSI

-In this demonstration page, you have 3 engine choices to test AMSI.
-Powershell or jscript or vbscript.
+In this demonstration page, you have three engine choices to test AMSI:

+- PowerShell
+- JScript
+- VBScript

 ### Testing AMSI with PowerShell